Article guide

 Who this helps

-Who this article is most useful for
+Who this is most useful for

 New buyers

-Use the summary and next-step links to understand the topic first, then move into pricing, services, or help without losing your place.
+Read the summary first to understand the topic, then move into pricing, services, or help without losing your place.

 Growth teams

-Use the article to align on platform strategy, then move into the service catalog or API documentation when the team is ready.
+Align on platform strategy here, then move into the service catalog or API docs when the team is ready.

 Agencies and resellers

-Use the article for context, then continue into repeatable workflows like pricing, catalog research, and reseller infrastructure.
+Frame the decision here, then continue into repeatable workflows like pricing, catalog research, and reseller setup.

 What SMM Panels Get Wrong